kiltum/modbus/README.md

 # Simple MODBUS implementation for STM32 HAL & FreeRTOS

+Why I write my own implementation?
+- It does not need any timers.
+- It need only one thread on normal (or the same with interface) priority.
+- It can be easy adopted for USB/usart/whatever interfaces.
+- It is for fun of course!

 # How to USE

 * Grab modbus.c and modbus.h to your project
+* Fix values in modbus.h for you.
 * Call init functions and set slave address
 ```
 ModBus_Init();